Precipitated Withdrawal: Symptoms, Causes, and Treatment

 Precipitated Withdrawal Treatment

-When it comes to precipitated withdrawal treatment, one thing you should never do is self-medicate with opioids.
-While they can reduce precipitated withdrawal symptoms, it’s no news that relapse may lead to overdose and death.
+When treating precipitated withdrawal, never self-medicate with opioids.
+Taking opioids to try to relieve precipitated withdrawal symptoms can result in relapse, which may lead to increased risk of overdose and death.
 Not to mention, taking opioids is counterproductive when you’re trying to quit them.

 If you’re struggling with precipitated withdrawal symptoms, it’s in your best interest to seek medical attention.
 Depending on the severity of your symptoms, consider discussing precipitated withdrawal treatment options with your doctor or going to an emergency room.